Kernix13/guitar-chord-names/README.md

 1. Data is separated by commas
 1. Objects are encapsulated within the opening and closing curly brackets
 1. Arrays are encapsulated within opening and closing square brackets
-1. An empty object can be represented by {}
+1. An empty object can be represented by {...}
-1. An empty array can be represented by []
+1. An empty array can be represented by [...]

 Specifics:
 1. Entries are represented by key-value pairs, contained in double quotes
 1. **Each entry should have a unique key within an object structure**
-1. The value of a entry must be contained in double quotes, if it's a string
+1. The value of a entry must be contained in double quotes if it's a string
 1. Each entry of an object or array value must be followed by a comma, except for the last one
 1. The standard extension for the JSON file is '.json'
 1. The mime type for JSON files is 'application/json'

 Notes on data types:
-1. **Boolean** values are represented using the true or false literals in lower case
+1. **Boolean** values are represented using the `true` or `false` literals in lower case
 1. **Number** values are represented using double-precision floating-point format and shouldn't have leading zeroes
-1. **Null** values are represented by the null literal in lower case
+1. **Null** values are represented by the `null` literal in lower case
 1. **Dates**, and similar object types, aren't adequately supported and should be converted to strings
 1. **Special characters** in a string need to be escaped using the backslash character `\`